Jump to content

 Trade Freedom - 69.2%

 Thailand's weighted average tariff rate was 5.4 percent in 2005.
-Some prohibitive tariffs, import bans, significant and complex import taxes and fees, export subsidies, burdensome standards and import licensing requirements, restrictive sanitary and phytosanitary rules, service market access barriers, non-transparent government procurement procedures, and weak enforcement of intellectual property rights add to the cost of trade.
+Some prohibitive tariffs, import bans, significant and complex import taxes and fees, export subsidies, burdensome standards and import licensing requirements, restrictive sanitary and phytosanitary RULES, service market access barriers, non-transparent government procurement procedures, and weak enforcement of intellectual property rights add to the cost of trade.
 Consequently, an additional 20 percent is deducted from Thailand's trade freedom score to account for these non-tariff barriers.

 Fiscal Freedom - 83.2%